Department of Psychology

-Undergraduate teaching assistantships are available to FLC students.
+Undergraduate TAships are available to FLC students.
 Psychology faculty members may need TAs for their courses.

-Psychology faculty members conduct research to better understand human and/or animal behavior.
+Psychology faculty members conduct research to better understand human behavior.
 Some may have undergraduate research assistantships available to interested and qualified students.

-Psychology is considered a STEM (Science, Technology, Engineering, and Mathematics) field.
+Psychology is a STEM (Science, Technology, Engineering, and Mathematics) field according to the National Science Foundation (NSF).
 Therefore, psychology majors have an opportunity to be part of the STEM3 program at the Student Success Center either as a tutor or as a participant.
 The mission of the STEM3 program is to improve the success rates in retention, graduation, and graduate school transferability of STEM students at FLC.

 Services offered by the STEM3 to its participants include the following:

 For more information, visit the STEM3 Student Success Center page.
 You can even be a STEM tutor!